Chicago and North Western Railway: Post-CNW

 Chicago and North Western locomotives continued to operate in their own paint schemes for several years after the acquisition (although some of them were gradually repainted into UP colors.)
 Many former CNW units have received "patches" with a new road number and reporting mark to match their new owner's roster.
 Only one "patched" unit remains on the Union Pacific, UP AC4400CW 6706 (ex 8804).
 Several others work under different owners.
 CNW 8646 and 8701 were the last unpatched CNW locomotives on the UP roster, leading many railfans to refer to them as the "CNW Twins".
 In early 2018, after years of surviving untouched, they were repainted and renumbered to 9750 (ex 8646) and 9805 (ex 8701) respectively; they were the final locomotives on the UP roster to not wear UP reporting marks.
 9750 is in storage as of 2020, while 9805 is active and was rebuilt by GE/Wabtec into an AC44C6M (classified by UP as a 'C44ACM').
 CNW 6847 (EMD SD40-2) and CNW 7009 (EMD SD50) are preserved at the Illinois Railway Museum in their original factory paint.
 CNW 1518 (EMD GP7), CNW 411 (EMD F7A), and CNW 414 (F7A, preserved as METX 308) are also at IRM, with 1518 and 411 having been restored in CNW paint.
-CNW 4153 works at a grain elevator in Fremont, NE, while several other GP7s, GP9s, and a few other CNW locomotives are owned by regional railroads, short lines, or industries.
+CNW 4153 works at a grain elevator in Fremont, Nebraska, while several other GP7s, GP9s, and a few other CNW locomotives are owned by regional railroads, short lines, or industries.
 As of 2025, 6706 has yet to be repainted.

 In the mid-2000s, Union Pacific released six "Heritage" EMD SD70ACe units to represent the paint schemes of companies absorbed by UP.
-After painting at the Wisconsin and Southern Railroad's Horicon, WI shop, UP 1995, painted in a "Heritage" C&NW paint scheme, was unveiled on July 15, 2006, at North Western Station in Chicago, IL.
+After painting at the Wisconsin and Southern Railroad's Horicon, Wisconsin shop, UP 1995, painted in a "Heritage" C&NW paint scheme, was unveiled on July 15, 2006, at North Western Station in Chicago, Illinois.
 In 2020, Metra repainted METX 90, an EMD F59PHI, in a CNW heritage livery.
-The North Western Station was rechristened to the Ogilvie Transportation Center in 1997 to honor Richard B. Ogilvie, a former governor of Illinois and the creator of the Regional Transportation Authority, now Metra.
+The North Western Station was rechristened to the Ogilvie Transportation Center in 1997 to honor Richard B. Ogilvie, a former governor of Illinois and the creator of the Regional Transportation Authority, the financial and oversight body which includes Metra.
 The station serves as UP's Metra terminus for its three lines (Union Pacific West Line, Union Pacific Northwest Line, and Union Pacific North Line).
-However, many longtime Chicago residents still refer to the station as "North Western Station," and many longtime employees still call it "CPT," for "Chicago Passenger Terminal."
+However, many longtime Chicago residents still refer to the station as "North Western Station", and many longtime employees still call it "CPT", for "Chicago Passenger Terminal".